steveseguin/vdo.ninja/README.md

 If urgent, email me at steve@seguin.email or join me on discord: https://discord.gg/T4xpQVv

 ## Related Projects
-An better way to perform "Window Capturing" on desktop if OBS Browser Sources fails you.
-A tool designed to enhance OBS.Ninja. https://github.com/steveseguin/electroncapture
+OBS.Ninja's Electron Capture: A better way to perform "Window Capturing" on desktop if OBS Browser Sources fails you.
+A downloadable tool designed to enhance OBS.Ninja. https://github.com/steveseguin/electroncapture

 ## Privacy